Ewa Pajor: VfL Wolfsburg

+FC Barcelona

+In June 2024, Pajor signed a three-year contract with FC Barcelona.
+On 12 December 2024, she scored a brace in a Champions League group stage match against Hammarby, which concluded in Barcelona's 3–0 victory.
+On 21 December 2024, she scored a hat-trick in a Copa de la Reina match contributing to Barcelona's decisive 6–2 victory over UD Tenerife.

 International career

 At the European Under-17 Championship held in June 2013, together with the Polish U-17 team she won the gold medal.
-On October 9, she was awarded the UEFA Under-17 Golden Player Award for the best under-17 player in Europe.
+On 9 October, she was awarded the UEFA Under-17 Golden Player Award for the best under-17 player in Europe.

-She made her debut in the senior Polish national team under coach Wojciech Basiuk, in the match between Poland and the Czech Republic, as part of the Balaton Cup friendly tournament in Hungary, on August 20, 2013.
+She made her debut in the senior Polish national team under coach Wojciech Basiuk, in the match between Poland and the Czech Republic, as part of the Balaton Cup friendly tournament in Hungary, on 20 August 2013.
 Pajor checked in on the field only in the 75th minute, but in the minute after entering she won a penalty kick, scored by Patrycja Pożerska.
 In the 84th minute, Pajor scored.

 She took part in the 4 to 11 March 2015 competition for the Istria Cup in Croatia, which she won first place with her team in the final against Slovakia.

-On September 6, 2022, after scoring three goals against the Kosovo national team, Pajor became the most effective scorer in the history of the Polish national team, ahead of previous record-holder Marta Otrębska.
+On 6 September 2022, after scoring three goals against the Kosovo national team, Pajor became the most effective scorer in the history of the Polish national team, ahead of previous record-holder Marta Otrębska.

+Pajor captained Poland at the UEFA Euro 2025, Poland's first appearance at the Euros.
+On 12 July, she scored her first goal at a major tournament in a 3–2 group stage win over Denmark.